Kenda Rubber Industrial Company

 Kenda was the 27th largest tire maker in the world in 2010.
 In 2011, Kenda decided to sell the 50-percent share that it has in the $200 million joint venture that it started with Cooper Tire & Rubber Company in China in 2003.

-Kenda is a sponsor of the Giant Asia Racing Team, a UCI Continental cycling team, and a national sponsor to National Multiple Sclerosis Society's MS 150.
+In 2017, Kenda expanded into Europe with its acquisition of Starco Europe A/S, a Danish supplier of wheels with $129.4 million in sales in 2017.

-Company now supports (2013) Cleveland Cavaliers, Rockets, Cincinnati Reds and Columbus Blue Jackets.
+Kenda is a sponsor of the Giant Asia Racing Team, a UCI Continental cycling team, UCI cannondale pro cycling team, Formula drift U.S.A, Formula Drift Japan, NBA Cleveland Cavaliers, MLB Cleveland Guardians and a national sponsor to National Multiple Sclerosis Society's MS 150.